 Section 30.
-Check-up of Registers.-
+Check-up of Registers .--

-- (a) At any time prior to the thirtieth day next preceding an election or primary, the commission may send, by mail, to any elector whose name appears in any district register, a notice, setting forth the elector's name and address as it shall appear in the register, and requesting him in case of any error to present the notice, on or before the tenth day next ensuing, at the office of the commission and secure the correction of the error, and warning the elector that any discrepancy between his actual name and address and his name and address as recorded in the original register will constitute ground for challenging his vote.
-Such notice shall contain on the outside a request to the postmaster to return it within five days if it cannot be delivered to the addressee at the address given thereon. - (b) At any time prior to the thirtieth day next preceding an election or primary, the commission may cause a check-up to be made by postmen of the United States Post Office of any elector whose name appears in any district register. - (c) At least once in each four years, the commission shall conduct a check-up of each registered elector in the boroughs, towns, and townships by either of the methods provided for in subsections (a) and (b) above. - (d) Upon the return by the post office of any such notice which it has been unable to deliver at the given address because the addressee cannot be found there, or upon report by the post office that any registered elector does not reside at the address given on his registration card, the commission shall direct an authorized employe to visit in person the address of the elector, and if he shall find that the elector does not reside at the address, he shall leave at such address the notice prescribed by section thirty-one of this act, and the commission shall, at the expiration of the time specified in such notice, cancel the registration of such person unless he personally appears and proves his qualifications as an elector.
+(a) Any any time prior to the fiftieth day next preceding [a general] an election or primary, [held in evennumbered years, and at least thirty-five days prior to any municipal election held in odd-numbered years,] the commission may send, by mail, to any elector whose name appears in any district register, a notice, setting forth the elector's name and address as it shall appear in the register, and requesting him in case of any error to present the notice, on or before the tenth day next ensuing, at the office of the commission and secure the correction of the error, and warning the elector that any discrepancy between his actual name and address and his name and address as recorded in the original register will constitute ground for challenging his vote.
+Such notice shall contain on the outside a request of the postmaster to return it within five days if it cannot be delivered to the addressee at the address given thereon.